 Most site owners strive to increase their organic traffic – i.e. visitors who arrive via unpaid search results through sites such as Google and Bing.
 However, with so many web pages competing for coveted spots on Search Engine Results Pages (SERPs), it can be extremely difficult to boost your ranking.

-In this article, we’ll look at ten of the best WordPress tools and plugins to help you optimize your web pages for 2018.
+In this article, we’ll look at 10+ of the best WordPress tools and plugins to help you optimize your web pages before 2018 is over.
 Let’s get started!